 Labour force participation rate: the percentage of the total working age population (or the specified age group) that is economically active (i.e. employed or unemployed).

 Absorption rate: the percentage of the total working age population (or the specified age group) that is employed.

 QLFSs: Quarterly Labour Force Surveys undertaken every three months by Statistics South Africa

-Trends in unemployment, labour force participation and employment Between the 3rd quarter of 2013 and the 3rd quarter of 2015, the official unemployment rate in the province decreased (very marginally) from 30.4% to 29.2% (Figure 1).
+Trends in unemployment, labour force participation and employment

+Between the 4th quarter of 2013 and the 4th quarter of 2015, the official unemployment rate in the province decreased (very marginally) from 27.8% to 27.4% (Figure 1).
 In other words, unemployment remained unchanged over this short period.
 At the same time, the percentage of the province's total working age population that was employed (the absorption rate) increased by about 4%.
-Overall, however, the growth (2.6%) in the percentage of the working age population that was economically active (i.e. either working or looking for work) grew at almost the same rate.
+Overall, however, the growth (3.8%) in the percentage of the working age population that was economically active (i.e. either working or looking for work) grew at almost the same rate.

-Source: QLFS 2013(3), QLFS 2014(3), QLFS 2015(3) Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
+Source: QLFS 2013(4), QLFS 2014(4), QLFS 2015(4)

+Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
 As highlighted in past NALSU Fact Sheets there is not necessarily a clear distinction between the searching and non-searching unemployed in South Africa and the non-searching unemployed are likely to be involuntarily unemployed.
 The use of the expanded unemployment rate (Figure 2) suggests a higher level of unemployment for the province.
-Under the broader definition of the labour force, the unemployment rate remained unchanged (42%) between the third quarter of 2013 and the third quarter of 2015.
-Part of the stability in the broad unemployment rate is explained by the increase in the absorption rate which occurred at the same time that the percentage of the working age population, that was broadly active, changed minimally (4%).
+Under the broader definition of the labour force, unemployment decreased from 42 % to 39% between 2013 and 2015.
+Part of the stability in the broad unemployment rate is explained by the increase in the absorption rate which occurred at the same time that the percentage of the working age population that was broadly active remained unchanged.

-Source: QLFS 2013(3), QLFS 2014(3), QLFS 2015(3) Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
-Among this group, many of whom are likely looking for employment for the first time, 68% are unemployed according to the expanded definition (2015- Quarter 3).
-Youth unemployment paints a grim picture for young people in the province as data for the most recent period show that youth unemployment increased by 8% since the third quarter of 2013.
-The percentage of youth in the province who are employed decreased by about 17%.
-The data highlights that in 2015, 15% of the Eastern Cape's youth were employed compared to 18% in 2013.
+Source: QLFS 2013(4), QLFS 2014(4), QLFS 2015(4)

+Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
+Among this group, many of whom are likely looking for employment for the first time, 65% are unemployed according to the expanded definition (2015- Quarter 4).
+Despite these very high levels of unemployment among young people in the province, the data for the most recent period show that youth unemployment decreased over the period (by about 1.4%).
+There was also about an 8% decrease in the percentage of youth in the province who are employed.
+The data highlight that in 2015, 16% of the Eastern Cape's youth were employed compared to 17% in 2013.